LACMA

 Curatorial Notes

-This illustrated page from a manuscript of the Iranian national epic, the Shahnama, depicts a contest between the Sasanian monarch Shah Khusraw Parviz (Khusraw II, r.
-AD 590–628) and a would-be usurper, Bahram Chubina.
-The protagonists, who competed for the Iranian throne, are both crowned.
+This illustrated page, from a now dispersed Shahnama made for Shah Isma‘il II (r.
+1576−77), depicts a contest between the Sasanian monarch Shah Khusraw Parviz (Khusraw II, r.
+590–628) and a would-be usurper, Bahram Chubina.
+The protagonists, who competed for the Iranian throne, are both wearing crowns.
 Bahram, the superior warrior, advances on foot toward a group of archers directed by Khusraw.
-One of Bahram's men has fallen to the ground, foreshadowing Khusraw's eventual victory with the aid of the Byzantine army.
+One of Bahram’s men has fallen to the ground, foreshadowing Khusraw’s eventual victory with the aid of the Byzantine army.

 Selected Bibliography